 That’s the thing about ideas.
 They are like beneficial rogue waves.

 Top / featured image: A google image search for “Wave” narrowed to ones licensed for re-use (which looks like it reduces the pool by 95%).
 Scrolled unti I got this one from flickr– photo by jdrephotography http://flickr.com/photos/jdrephotography/8406541465 shared under a Creative Commons (BY-ND) license

-The post "A New Wave For Pechaflickr" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (https://cogdogblog.com/2016/02/new-wave-pechaflickr/) on February 1, 2016.
+The post "A New Wave For Pechaflickr" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2016/02/new-wave-pechaflickr/) on February 1, 2016.